special-offer/aplos/README.md

-# Z-Theme
+# Aplos

-Z-Theme is a boilerplate Shopify theme built on top of [Slate](https://shopify.github.io/slate/).
+Aplos is a boilerplate Shopify theme built on top of [Slate](https://shopify.github.io/slate/).

 ## Getting Started

-- In `package.json` rename `Z-Theme` to appropriate name
 - Install Slate: `npm install -g @shopify/slate`
 - In the project directory, install dependences with `npm install`
 - Setup your shopify dev store